Juvenile nasopharyngeal angiofibroma

 Clinical presentation

-The presentation is typically with obstructive symptoms, epistaxis, and chronic otomastoiditis due to obstruction of the Eustachian tube.
+The presentation is typical with obstructive symptoms, epistaxis, and chronic otomastoiditis due to obstruction of the Eustachian tube.
 Patients may present with life-threatening epistaxis.
 On examination, it may be seen as a pale reddish-blue mass.
 It is, as the name suggests, very vascular and a biopsy can sometimes be fatal.

 Pathology